The simple truth; 2019 Tampa Bay Lightning playoffs post-mortem summary

 That’s the whole kicker that’s got me lit up with discontent — while I’m seeing a lot of fans with their knee-jerk reaction dread and hate and despair at the historic playoff fallacy, I’m awash in the on-ice style change that contrasted what the Lightning had stood for during regular-season play.

 Were things said on-ice by the Blue Jackets that set the Bolts off?
 Pfft!
 As if the Columbus roster said something different than what the Lightning had heard during the previous 82 games.
 It just stands out how things changed in play during Game One and the change held on during the majority of the series.
-Game Four saw the Bolts switch back, and I don’t pinpoint this on scoring as-so-much less on-ice stupidity regressing… Well, regressing after Columbus lit the lamp twice in the first period (one by way of a power play earned merely seconds into the game), things changed for the better.
+Game Four saw the Bolts switch back, and I don’t pinpoint this on scoring as-so-much less on-ice stupidity regressing… Well, regressing after Columbus lit the lamp twice in the first period (one by way of a power play earned merely seconds into

 After the damage had already been done.
 Well after the hole wass dug.